tslocke/hobo/hobo_jquery/README.markdown

 ### multiple parts

 I've updated DRYML so that it emits a different DOM ID if you re-instantiate a part.
 (The first use of a part retains the DOM ID=partname convention for backwards compatibility) "update=" requires a DOM ID, so I've also added 2 new AJAX attributes that can be used instead of "update=".

-The first one is "updates=".  (name TBD).
+The first one is "updates=".
 Instead of a comma separated list of DOM ID's, it takes a CSS selector.

-The other one is "ajax".  (name TBD).
-If used inside of a part, it indicates that part should be updated.
+The other one is "ajax".
+If used inside of a part, it indicates that the containing part should be updated.
 If used outside of a part, AJAX will be used but no parts will be updated.

 These three Ajax attributes may be used simultaneously.